BlueBrain/hpcbench/docs/campaign.rst

 slurm_blacklist_states
 ~~~~~~~~~~~~~~~~~~~~~~
 List of SLURM node states used to filter-out nodes when ``cluster`` option
-is set to ``nodes``.
+is set to ``slurm``.
 Default states are down, drained, draining, error,
 fail, failing, future, maint, and reserved.

 ssh_config_file